Chart Color Schemes

 Eyre Peninsula is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated dwelling structures in Eyre Peninsula with 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's 75.9% houses and 24.1% other dwellings.
-Home ownership in Eyre Peninsula stood at 51.5%, with mortgaged dwellings at 29.5% and rented ones at 19.0%.
-The median monthly mortgage repayment was $1,192, higher than Non-Metro SA's average of $1,170.
-Median weekly rent in Eyre Peninsula was recorded at $220, compared to Non-Metro SA's $195.
-Nationally, Eyre Peninsula's median monthly mortgage repayment is lower at $1,863 and median weekly rent is substantially below the national figure of $375.
+The dwelling structure in Eyre Peninsula, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro SA had 75.9% houses and 24.1% other dwellings.
+Home ownership in Eyre Peninsula was at 51.5%, with the rest of dwellings either mortgaged (29.5%) or rented (19.0%).
+The median monthly mortgage repayment in the area was $1,192, higher than Non-Metro SA's average of $1,170.
+The median weekly rent figure was recorded at $220, compared to Non-Metro SA's $195.
+Nationally, Eyre Peninsula's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing